 This personal information will not be shared outside of CRU.
 Credit card details will be destroyed as soon as the transaction is complete.

-- Secure shredding bin: information is taken off site in a locked bin and shredded; and
+- Recycling bin: information is taken off site and shredded

 - In-house shredding of highly sensitive information.